DaveO-Home/dodex-akka/README.md

 ## Install Assumptions

 1. Java 17 or higher installed with JAVA_HOME set.
-2. Scala 3.3.1 and `sbt` installed.
+2. Scala 3.4.2 and `sbt` installed.
 3. Node/npm javascript package manager installed.
 4. Docker(to install a test Cassandra container) or installed Cassandra
 5. Optionally `cqlsh`

 ## Motivation and Summary

 A maiden voyage into the Scala, Akka and Cassandra world.
 The Akka client attaches to the Vertx Event Bus Bridge using TCP.
 Daniel Stieger's project @ <https://github.com/danielstieger/javaxbus> is used to communicate with the event bus on the Vertx Server.
 On the Akka side this code was converted to Scala and used to fomulate the message.
-The development/testing environment uses an embedded Cassandra database, so no install is required.
-However, an installed Cassendra can be used by changing the configuration in ``application.conf``.
+The development/testing environment uses either a __Cassandra container__ or an installed __networked Cassandra__.
+View and change the configuration in ``application.conf``.
 The asynchronous/reactive code is much like Vertx using Futures and Promises.
 Conclusion, Akka is a good place to start if you want to learn Scala and the Actor/Behavior pattern.
 The need for a Dodex database is simple so Cassandra usage barely scratches the surface.

 __Note;__ dodex-Akka can be run/developed on most platforms since __cqlsh__ is now supported with python 3.